kgstorm/Balboa-GS100-with-VL260-topside/README.md

 - Packet 4 (3 bits):
   - Bit 2 = pump status
   - Bit 1 = light status

-  - Remaining bits appear LOW and act as a checksum in my observations.
+ - The remaining bits always appear LOW in my observation.
+I use them as a frame checksum.
+They are: Packet 1 bits 6, 3, 1, 0 and Packet 4 bit 0 (MSB to LSB).

 - Timing observations (from logic analyzer):
   - Clock pulses: ~16 µs ON with ~21 µs gap between pulses.
   - Data pulses: ~17.5 µs with ~20 µs gap; data is sampled on the rising edges of the clock.
+  - Each frame consists of 24 bits (4 packets of 7 bits, 7 bits, 7 bits, and 3 bits.
+  - Between each frame is a LOW segment of ~19ms.

 Logic analyzer screenshot: